 David Swanson is a campaigner for http://rootsaction.org and the author of “When the World Outlawed War,” “War Is A Lie” and “Daybreak: Undoing the Imperial Presidency and Forming a More Perfect Union.”

-Posted by David Swanson on Dec 16 2011, With 0 Reads, Filed under Civil Liberties and Freedom, Editor, Government, Legislation, Politics.
+Posted by David Swanson on December 16, 2011, With 0 Reads, Filed under Civil Liberties and Freedom, Government, Legislation, Politics.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.